FKA TWIGS EUSEXUA TOUR

 Titus The T-Rex

-Brutus the Triceratop
+Brutus the Triceratops

 Juliet the Segnosaurus